-All "Statements of Intent to Pay Prevailing Wages", "Affidavits of Wages Paid" and Certified Payrolls shall be submitted on the State L&I online Prevailing Wage Intent & Affidavit (PWIA) system.
+All "Statements of Intent to Pay Prevailing Wages", "Affidavits of Wages Paid" and Certified Payrolls, including a signed Statement of Compliance for Federal-aid projects, shall be submitted on the State L&I online Prevailing Wage Intent & Affidavit (PWIA) system.
 Statements of Intent to Pay Prevailing Wages", and "Affidavits of Wages Paid" shall also be submitted to the Engineer.
 When requested by the Engineer, Certified Payrolls shall also be submitted to the Engineer.